-• Business units meeting annual budgeted profit: The overall success of the group is inherently linked to improved profit performance.
-This in turn is reliant upon the company's core operations and its principal business units delivering planned financial performance in any given year.
+Business units meeting annual budgeted profit: The overall success of the Group is inherently linked to improved profit performance.
+This in turn is reliant upon the Company's core operations and its principal business units delivering planned financial performance in any given year.
 At the outset of each financial year a budget is established for each business unit which recognises, amongst other things, the results achieved in the previous financial year, desired productivity improvement targets, identified business growth plans and industry and general business conditions.
-Based on these factors a challenging but achievable EBITDA budget is set by the board for each financial year and actual performance is measured against it.
+Based on these factors a challenging but achievable EBITDA budget is set by the Board for each financial year and actual performance is measured against it.

 The use of EBITDA is considered an appropriate measure as it is a reliable indicator of core operating performance that can be easily determined and benchmarked.
-The cash bonus payable in relation to this KPI is 10% of base salary for each principal business unit group that meets budget EBITDA, subject to a maximum of 60% of base salary.
+The Company must pay an annual bonus for each business division which, based on audited accounts, achieves its budgeted EBITDA.
+The percentage of base salary will be the same as the percentage EBITDA contributions of the relevant business divisions to the total EBITDA budget approved by the Board subject to a maximum of 60% of base salary.